sanctuary-systems-com/sanctuary-systems/content/collections/pages/support.md

         enabled: true
       -
         id: m67vytxp
-        title: 'Is Sentinel Core entirely offline?'
+        title: 'Is the Sentinel Core entirely offline?'
         description: 'Yes, it’s designed for privacy-first functionality, ensuring no reliance on cloud-based services.'
         type: list
         enabled: true
       -
         id: m67vz195
         title: 'What happens if I run into issues during setup?'
-        description: 'Our comprehensive documentation and support team are ready to assist you every step of the way.'
+        description: 'The setup is easy, but if you run into any issues, we will be here to help you.'
         type: list
         enabled: true
       -